ZigaForm version 7.6.1

 To ban or not to ban: Victoria’s mobile phone move divides experts

-by Edvise Hub / Wednesday, 03 July 2019 / Published in Education News
+by Edvise Hub / Wednesday, 03 July 2019 / Published in Australia, Education News

 At lunch time, Mia* and her friends talk to each other.
 The year 11 student at the Newtown High School of Performing Arts uses her phone mostly to message friends.
 She has a tracker on her device to monitor her time on social media, which she limits to 30 minutes a day.